phuchoang2603/sis-arxiv-vad-papers/content/papers/Towards Generic Anomaly Detection and Understanding/index.md

 categories:
 - Hybrid
 github_link: https://github.com/caoyunkang/GPT4V-for-Generic-Anomaly-Detection
-description: This study explores the use of GPT-4V, a large visual-linguistic model, for generic anomaly detection across multiple modalities and domains, demonstrating its ability to understand global and fine-grained semantics, reason automatically, and improve with prompts.
+summary: This study explores the use of GPT-4V, a large visual-linguistic model, for generic anomaly detection across multiple modalities and domains, demonstrating its ability to understand global and fine-grained semantics, reason automatically, and improve with prompts.
 It evaluates GPT-4V on diverse